November 07, 2022

 Before you sing Auld Lang Syne and ring in the new year, Buckingham Wealth Advisor Alyssum Malone shares ten financial considerations you may want to take advantage of before the end of the year.

 The holidays usher in a joyful time of family gatherings, holiday parties, fun with friends and the promise of a bright new year.
 But before you put a bow on 2022, there are a few financial housekeeping tasks that you should review.
 From my experience with clients, I have compiled a top ten list of considerations to make your festivities a little greener.
-But hurry, you need to take advantage of these money saving opportunities before the ball drops on December 31st.
+But hurry, you need to take advantage of these money-saving opportunities before the ball drops on Dec.
+31.

 Now let the countdown begin!